(sometimes known as Narycia guildingi)

 The Caterpillars of this species have been found feeding on a variety of plants including:

-The male adult moth of this species is grey with dark speckles.
+The adult moths of this species is grey with a variable pattern of dark splotches or speckles.
 The hindwings are grey with darker margins.
-The abdomen is banded yellow and black.
+The abdomen is yellow but usually covered in dark grey hair.

 The species has been found in